- Getting Started / Settings

 Can I get multiple Domains and IP Addresses?¶

 By default we give you one shared IP address.
 If you would like a dedicated IP address, simply click on the “Upgrade” link in the My Account tab of the control panel.
 If you want multiple IPs, you can contact our Support Team.

 You can create multiple domains in the control panel or through the Domains API (limit of 5 for free accounts and 1,000 for paid accounts).

 Do I need a dedicated IP address?¶

 If you are sending a lot of email (greater than 50k per week), it is a good idea to have a dedicated IP in order to isolate your reputation.
 If you are sharing your IP, you are sharing your reputation with those other senders.
-In addition, ESPs rate limit your emails based on the IP.
-So if you are a high volume sender you should consider getting a pool of IPs.
-However, your reputation can also be hurt if you are not sending enough volume consistently from an IP - so it’s a tricky balance.
+In addition, ESPs limit the total volume per IP, per hour.
+If you are a high volume sender you should consider a pool of IPs.
+However, you will have trouble establishing your reputation if you are not sending enough volume consistently from an IP - in this case, a shared IP is preferred.

 The other thing to consider is using separate IPs for your bulk and transactional mail.
 There are a couple reasons for this:

 - Delivery of time-sensitive transactional emails may get queued behind a large batch of bulk/marketing emails.

 - Your transactional mail will be affected by the reputation created by your bulk/marketing mail.